Frequently Asked Questions

 Existing clients: the strata scheme will receive a PRD at the start of the renewal process.
 This form will include options for how we are paid and require the scheme’s formal instructions before we request quotations from insurers.

-7. What will be included in the Broker Advice document?
+8. What will be included in the Broker Advice document?

-The final Broker Advice you receive will include:
+The final Broker Advice will include:

 a summary of all quotes

-the remuneration structure you chose
+the remuneration structure chosen

 the dollar amount of any commission or fees